fbpx

 EMERGENCY DENTAL CARE

-Abscess tooth: This happens when there is a large cavity that has been left untreated, the cavity has progressed its way into the tooth’s nerve.
-Your tooth nerve is dead and cannot defend itself and the bacteria spreads its way down the root canal and spreads into the surrounding bone.
-A lot of times this process is not painful until it is too late, so it is very important to get your Dental Checkup every 6 months.
+An abscess happens when a large cavity is left untreated and progresses into the tooth’s nerve.
+The tooth nerve is dead and cannot defend itself, and the bacteria spreads down the root canal into the surrounding bone.
+This process is often not painful until it is too late, so it is very important to get a dental checkup every six months.

-There is no home remedy to treat abscesses, abscess can be very dangerous if left untreated.
-Most of the time the abscess is so painful that patients find an emergency dentist near me right away.
-Sometimes there is no pain associated with abscesses.
-Abscess are not self resolving, they do not go away on its own and it is necessary to go to your nearest Emergency Dental Care center as soon as possible.
+There is no home remedy for treating abscesses, which can be very dangerous if left untreated.
+Most of the time, the abscess is so painful that patients search for an “emergency dentist near me” right away.
+Sometimes, no pain is associated with abscesses, but they are not self-resolving.
+They do not go away on their own, and it is necessary to go to your nearest emergency dental care center as soon as possible.

-If abscess tooth is left untreated, it will damage surrounding structures such as bone and teeth in the infected area.
-The buildup of pressure causes the pain of an abscess, you will need your Dentist to drain your abscess to reduce the pressure.
+If an abscessed tooth is left untreated, it will damage surrounding structures, such as bone and teeth in the infected area.
+The buildup of pressure causes an abscess to hurt, so you will need a dentist to drain your abscess to reduce the pressure.

 Are You in Pain?